Searching for Ultralight Dark Matter with M{\"o}ssbauer Resonance: Projected Sensitivity

 \section{Projected Sensitivity}

 We investigate the parameter space for each interaction channel by equating the dark matter–induced energy shifts, given in Eqs.~\ref{eq:delta_E_gamma},~\ref{eq:delta_E_quark}, and \ref{eq:delta_E_gluon}, to the experimentally accessible shift described in Eq.~\ref{eq:delta_h_delta_E}.
-An emitter source with an activity of $A= 0.1~\mathrm{Ci}~(3.7~\mathrm{GBq})$ is located at the center, while the absorber and detectors are uniformly distributed along a circle of radius $L = 1~m$ for $^{109}\text{Ag}$ and $^{45}\text{Sc}$, and $L = 50~m$ for $^{67}\text{Zn}$.
-Under these conditions, we derive the corresponding constraints on the DM–photon coupling constant $f_\gamma$ are presented in Fig.\ref{Fig:f_gamma}, the DM-gluon coupling constant $f_g$ are presented in Fig.\ref{fig:f_gluon}, and the DM-quark coupling constant $y_{d}$ are presented in Fig.\ref{fig:f_quark}, at the $95\%$ confidence level.
+An emitter source with an activity of $A= 0.1~\mathrm{Ci}~(3.7~\mathrm{GBq})$ is located at the center, while the absorber and detectors are uniformly distributed along a circle of radius $L = 1~m$ for $^{109}\text{Ag}$ and $^{45}\text{Sc}$.
+Under these conditions, we derive the corresponding constraints on the DM–photon coupling constant $f_\gamma$ are presented in Fig.\ref{Fig:f_gamma}, the DM--gluon coupling constant $f_g$ are presented in Fig.\ref{fig:f_gluon}, and the DM--quark coupling constant $f_{\hat{m}}^{-1}$ are presented in Fig.\ref{fig:f_quark}, at the $95\%$ confidence level.
+The sensitivities shown here are based on statistical uncertainties only and do not include detector or systematic effects.
 In our analysis, we adopt the parameters listed in Table~\ref{tab:isotope} and Table~\ref{tab:isotope_parameters}.
-For the traditional M\"ossbauer sources based on $^{109}\text{Ag}$, $^{45}\text{Sc}$, and $^{67}\text{Zn}$, the experimentally measured linewidths are used in the transmission function given in Eq.~\ref{eq:parametrization}.
+For the traditional M\"ossbauer sources based on $^{109}\text{Ag}$ and $^{45}\text{Sc}$, the experimentally measured linewidths are used in the transmission function given in Eq.~\ref{eq:parametrization}.
 For the M\"ossbauer resonance of $^{45}\text{Sc}$ excited by synchrotron radiation, the nuclear resonance photon flux $N_{\gamma}^{\mathrm{MS}}$ in Eq.~\ref{eq:N_gamma_MS_SR} is calculated using the natural linewidth, while the experimentally measured linewidth is adopted in the transmission function Eq.~\ref{eq:parametrization}.